 You are welcome in our schools at any time.
 All visitors (including parents) should go directly to the Central Office and report their presence and reason for being in the building.
 This request is made to aid you, to prevent the interruption of classes, and to prevent unauthorized individuals from entering the building.
-The buildings are locked except for main entrance of the Elementary School and the Church Street entrance of the Middle/ High School.
+The buildings are locked but you may ring a buzzer for admittance to the main entrance of the Elementary School and the Church Street entrance of the Middle/High School.